EPCCed/eidf-docs/docs/services/s3/getting-started.md

 Now, use the [EIDF S3 Browser](https://portal.eidf.ac.uk/project/s3browser/) to make 'mybucket' public, by following the instructions to [Make a bucket public](./s3browser.md#make-a-bucket-public).

 !!!
-Note "Making a bucket public"
+Note "Making the bucket public"

     Here, the EIDF S3 Browser is used to make a bucket public.
 The page on [Using policies](./s3-policies.md) describes how to make a bucket public using both the AWS CLI and Python.

-### Read from public project buckets via a browser
+### Read from a public project bucket via a browser

-Files can be downloaded within your browser.
+Your bucket's files can be downloaded within your browser.
 For example, To download the file `scotland/lothian/edinburgh.csv`, enter the URL `https://s3.eidf.ac.uk/<project-name>:mybucket/scotland/lothian/edinburgh.csv` into your browser.

 Depending on both your browser and the file type, the file will either be opened in a new browser tab or downloaded.

-### Read from public project buckets via 'curl'
+### Read from a public project bucket via 'curl'

 A popular Linux command-line utility for interacting with REST-based online services, such as the EIDF S3 Service, is 'curl'. 'curl' can be used to download files.
 For example, to download the file `scotland/lothian/edinburgh.csv`, run (`-O` uses the remote file name as the downloaded file name):